 Students worked for over 5 weeks to become experts in their historical fields.
-They self-selected groups from all different course sections, chose their own topics and then.. dove in.
+They self-selected groups from all different course sections chose their own topics, and then...
+Dove in.

-This is both freeing and a bit anxiety inducing for the students.
+This is both freeing and a bit anxiety-inducing for the students.

 This project is a capstone to showcase the agile skills students have been building all year.
-The intention is to give students real independence and let them take control over the entire project.
+The intention is to give students real independence and let them take control of the entire project.
 That is not to say that students will not be held accountable, or there are no checkpoints and touchpoints to ensure that proper work is being completed and there are deep levels of understanding.

-I am working within a basically traditional school.
+I am working within a traditional school.
 Grades are how parents and administration measure success and I must ensure that they are authentic and reflect the work that is being done in the classroom.

 Scaffolding the Experience

 For the students designing an accurate rubric is now the challenge.
-What are the skills that they feel are necessary to build their own museum exhibit and what content will be featured?
+What are the skills that they feel are necessary to build their museum exhibit and what content will be featured?
 What will be interactive and what will make them engaging to 8th graders?
 The directions are that an administrator should be able to find their exhibit based on their rubric alone.

 Building rubrics is difficult.
 Determining what the end goals should be and setting measurable and attainable expectations is deep critical thinking.
-As educators we know that setting up accurate rubrics can be frustrating.
+As educators, we know that setting up accurate rubrics can be frustrating.

-When asked, students expressed that they had never built their own rubric before….
+When asked, students expressed that they had never built their rubric before….
 They are 13 years old and never had a say in how their work would be graded.

 Although this was a stressful exercise students were able to work their way through it.
-In some situations it took several iterations.
+In some situations, it took several iterations.
 Others were able to navigate the task rather quickly.

-The work through the rubric was a slow slog for most students, but the benefit was a huge rise in momentum after the rubric were completed.
+The work through the rubric was a slow slog for most students, but the benefit was a huge rise in momentum after the rubric was completed.
 After this task students were able to launch off into their project since they had created a clear path and worked out strategies ahead of time.
 The teams were in lightning mode.
 Moving quickly through the design and development of their exhibits.

 While the process was a struggle, the results were fantastic.
 The students emerged with even more skills, and the self-confidence to know they could handle a complex and difficult task.